gynzy/backstage-plugin-scaffolder-yarn-actions/README.md

-# backstage-plugin-scaffolder-npm-actions package
+# backstage-plugin-scaffolder-yarn-actions package

-This is a `npm` actions plugin for the `scaffolder-backend` in Backstage.
+This is a `yarn` actions plugin for the `scaffolder-backend` in Backstage.

-This contains a collection of actions for using with npm:
+This contains a collection of actions for using with yarn:

+- yarn:add
-- npm:init
+- yarn:config
-- npm:install
+- yarn:create
-- npm:exec
+- yarn:install
-- npm:config
+- yarn:run

 ## Prerequisites

-- Node and NPM must be installed in the environment your Backstage instance is running in, but it will most likely already be there since your Backstage instance runs in Node.
+- Node and yarn must be installed in the environment your Backstage instance is running in, but it will most likely already be there since your Backstage instance runs in Node.

 ## Getting started

 In the root directory of your Backstage project:

 ```
-yarn add --cwd packages/backend @mdude2314/backstage-plugin-scaffolder-npm-actions
+yarn add --cwd packages/backend @gynzy/backstage-plugin-scaffolder-yarn-actions
 ```

 Add the actions you'd like to the scaffolder: